 - Taking T supplements or T replacement therapy (TRT) for abnormally low T levels.
-In this case, your doctor will closely monitor your T levels to make sure they don’t get too high.
+In this case, a doctor will closely monitor your T levels to make sure they don’t get too high.

-There are two primary methods your doctor may use to diagnose high T levels:
+There are two primary methods a doctor may use to diagnose high T levels:

-- Physical examination.
-Your doctor will ask you questions about your overall health and look closely at any physical symptoms of high T, such as body hair growth and abnormal sex organ size (breasts, testicles, etc.)
+- Physical examination: A doctor will ask questions about your overall health and look closely at any physical symptoms of high T, such as body hair growth and sex organ size (breasts, testicles, etc.)

-- T blood test.
-Your doctor will take a sample of your blood using a hypodermic needle and send it to a laboratory for analysis.
+- T blood test: A doctor will take a sample of your blood using a hypodermic needle and send it to a laboratory for analysis.
 This gives you a definitive measurement of T in your blood to confirm high T levels.
 This test is usually done in the morning when T levels are at their highest.

 Treatment for high T levels depends on the cause.